tecnico-ami/Project-Overview/README.md

 ### 2.5.3.
 Document structure (mandatory)

 1. Introduction
-_Present an overview of the project, with approximately 200 words._
+_Provide an overview of the project, its significance, and objectives._
 2. Literature Review
-_Define the main concepts related with your topic area._
-_Summarize and cite the scientific papers assigned to and picked by your group._
+_Summarize and cite the selected scientific papers, defining the main concepts, discussing strengths and weaknesses of the works, and influences they had on the proposal._
-_Size ~ 200 words for each paper._
+_Expected size: approximately 200 words for each paper._
 3. Problem
 _Given the chosen topic area, what is the specific problem being solved?_
 _What is the value to be added by the proposed solution?_